 Feline anemia occurs when there is a lack of red cells or hemoglobin (or both) in the cat’s blood.
-Red cells are responsible of transporting oxygen and iron to the body so lack red cells creates several symptoms such as, pale skin, lack of energy, weakness, excess of sleep, fast breathing, fever and depression.
+Red cells are responsible for transporting oxygen and iron to the body so lack of red cells creates several symptoms such as pale skin, lack of energy, weakness, excess of sleep, fast breathing, fever, and depression.
 If you see your cat eating litter and showing symptoms like pale gums, and lack of energy (your cat doesn’t jump or practically doesn’t do much), anemia is likely to be the cause.

 Anemia could be related to a lack of nutrition in the cat’s diet or a symptom of a more serious disease.
 It is important to note that anemia is a symptom itself and not a disease.
-When cats have anemia from eating litter, the Vet can take the steps to balance the cat nutritional needs and suggest switching to a natural type litter.
-But if the cat after the treatment keeps showing unusual behavior such as licking silverware or metal objects it could be a symptom of a more serious disease such as cancer, feline leukemia, blood sucking parasites or any form of external blood loss.
+When cats have anemia from eating litter, the Vet can take the steps to balance the cat’s nutritional needs and suggest switching to a natural type of litter.
+But if the cat after the treatment keeps showing unusual behavior such as licking silverware or metal objects it could be a symptom of a more serious disease such as cancer, feline leukemia, blood-sucking parasites, or any form of external blood loss.
 Cancer is the most frequent cause of cat anemia that doesn’t resolve with treatments.